ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     # demo.aws_ec2.yml
     plugin: amazon.aws.aws_ec2

-    # If your Ansible server is running inside the AWS environment, attach an EC2 instance role with the
-    # required AWS EC2 permissions.
-This way you don't have to add the access and secret key in the
-    # configuration.
-Ansible will automatically use the attached role to make the AWS API calls.
-    iam_role_arn: arn:aws:iam::1234567890:role/assumed-ansible

-    # If your Ansible server is not in the AWS then you can not attach IAM role to it so instead
-    # of that you set `aws_access_key` and `aws_secret_key`.
-    aws_access_key: <YOUR-AWS-ACCESS-KEY-HERE>
-    aws_secret_key: <YOUR-AWS-SECRET-KEY-HERE>

-    # Or attach the default AWS profile
-    aws_profile: default

-    # Or you could use Jinja2 to attach the AWS profile from the environment variable.
-    aws_profile: "{{ lookup('env', 'AWS_PROFILE') | default('dev-profile', true) }}"

     # This sets the region.
 If empty (the default) default this will include all regions, except possibly
     # restricted ones like us-gov-west-1 and cn-north-1.